-Having left Deep Creek Campground and the Great Smoky Mountains National Park behind us, my four daughters and I headed to our weekend camping destination Cloudland Canyon State Park, Georgia --- a 3,538-acre natural wonder featuring a spectacular 1,000 foot deep sandstone gorge and two awe inspiring cascading waterfalls–a nature lover's playground!
+Having left Deep Creek Campground and the Great Smoky Mountains National Park behind us, my four daughters and I headed to our weekend camping and hiking destination, Cloudland Canyon State Park, Georgia.
 It's difficult now to imagine that 200 million years ago the entire range was under the ocean.
 What's even harder to fathom is that the little Sitton Gulch Creek –1,000 feet below– still carries on its work forming the landscape to the delight of everyone who visits.

 With its close proximity to Chattanooga, Tennessee, camping here gave us a great mix of Southern culture and outdoor activities.
 If you get tired of one, you are safe in the knowledge that the other is not all that far away.